Privacy Notice

 Accessibility

-The Somatic Therapy Studio is accessed via one flight of stairs.
-It is a hight priority for me to move my work to a wheelchair accessible space, but unfortunately at this time, in-person work is not wheelchair accessible.
+The Somatic Therapy Studio is accessed via one flight of stairs, as is the venues that I use for in-person workshops.
+It is a high priority for me to move all of my work to a wheelchair accessible space but unfortunately at this time, all in-person work is not wheelchair accessible.

 How do I know you are a safe and ethical practitioner?

-Other memberships: I am part of closed regularly meeting, peer support and suppervision practitioner circle.
+I am part of closed regularly meeting, peer support and suppervision practitioner circle.
 We are called Plurilium and consist of 5 practitioners.
-Focus keywords of our discussions include consent, ethics, nervous system awareness, community accountability, GSRD & LGBTQIA+ practice.
+Focus keywords of our discussions include consent, ethics, nervous system awareness, community accountability, DEI generally, GSRD & LGBTQIA+ practice.

 When undertaking superivison, care is taken to not give details that would reveal your identity.
 In the rare event that my supervisor were to recognise a client via details given, the conversation would be drawn to a close and I would take that casework elsewhere.